Savvy Aussies are testing products for free. Discover how it works, with a round-up of the best online product testing sites right here.

 Avoid entering payment information: Most legitimate free product testing sites do exactly that – offer products for free.
 Very few require you to input credit card or other payment details.
 If you are asked to enter payment details, check exactly what you are signing up for, and abandon registration if the site doesn't look trustworthy.

-Check company bonafides: Most legit comapanies have a broad online presence.
-If the site looks dodgy, check for the company name and registration details (which is usually listed in the online footer).
+Check company bona fides: Most legit companies have a broad online presence.
+If the site looks dodgy, check for the company name and registration details (which are usually listed in the online footer).
 Is it an Australian company?
 Is there information about the company and its legitimate dealings listed online?
 Are there reviews available, such as via Trust Pilot or productreview.com.au?

 Be wary of paid subscriptions: Be sure that you are not signing up for a paid subscription as that is another trap that can be easily fallen into.